Private Client blog

 Discussions regarding inheritance can come about when making a Will.
 As a solicitor, I tend to focus on:

-This helps to identify several things a person should be considering when making a will, including who should benefit and how, who might expect to benefit, and whether there is an Inheritance Tax problem (which is only really a “problem” if you do not want to pay it!).
+This helps to identify several things a person should be considered when making a will, including who should benefit and how who might expect to benefit, and whether there is an Inheritance Tax problem (which is only really a “problem” if you do not want to pay it!).

-All adults should consider making a Will, particularly if you are concerned about where your assets will go when you die.
+All adults should consider making a Will, particularly if they are concerned about where their assets will go when they die.
 It may be that you do not think you have anything to give away but consider the risk of you inheriting and then dying shortly after, which is why a conversation about inheritance can help.